kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 implementation that arises when the messiness of `drop` and `row.names` is avoided!

-One of the guiding tenants of `C++` is:
+For some finishing remarks -- one of the guiding tenants of `C++` is:

 > You don't pay for what you don't use.

 and this is a very nice thing to keep in mind when implementing functions and defining interfaces.
+It's useful to contrain interfaces when possible, as it allows you to design your data structures in such a way that the unnecessary cruft only exists when it is actually needed.
 Unfortunately, this is very often not true in `R`, and especially `[.data.frame`, where every call forces you to check the hoops of `row.names`, `drop`, and uniqueness of